US ARMY OFFICIALS & GENERAL OFFICERS

 icon96.gif (408 bytes)

 The drawings on this page depict the colors and flags authorized by the 1923 and 1931 regulations for individuals within the Department of War.
-In general, those individuals designated as supreme commanders (the Secretary and Assistant Secretaries of War, the General of the Armies and the Chief of Staff of the Army) were authorized a flag for outdoor display on land, a color, a combination field and boat flag, and a car flag.
+In general, the president along with those individuals designated as supreme commanders (the Secretary of War, the Assistant Secretary of War, the General of the Armies and the Chief of Staff of the Army) were authorized a flag for outdoor display on land, a color, a combination field and boat flag, and a car flag.
 All others were authorized a field and boat flag and a car flag only.

 General John J. Pershing, who held the unique rank of General of the Armies, was authorized to display a special flag and color.
 While serving as Chief of Staff in the 1920s, however, he used the four-star Chief of Staff flag.